marcus3santos/marcus3santos/README.md

 - 👋 Hi, I’m @marcus3santos
 - 👀 I’m interested in good old-fashioned AI (GOFAI) that complements Machine Learning approaches
-- 🌱 I’m currently learning about Rasch analysis (a side project) and am preparing a data structures and algorithms course in Lisp
 - 💞️ I’m looking to collaborate on GOFAI, ML, and Lisp language and programming projects
 - 📫 How to reach me: m3santos@ryerson.ca